Pravargav/Amadeus/English/sentences.md

 -> Take off your shoes./He took off his jacket.(Removing something)

--> The thief ran off./She drove off quickly.(Movement away from a place)

 -> He jumped off the table./She fell off the bike.(Movement from a surface - top → down)

 -> The plane - flew over the building/ - is above the building.